Dropout Prevention and Recovery

 The District shall make its best effort to accommodate a designated student’s choice of enrollment.

-Beginning with the 2017-18 school year (except as stated below), a District shall enter into a contract with a third party to provide dropout prevention and recovery services for any school year in which the District meets the following criteria:
+Beginning with the 2017-18 school year (except as stated below), a District shall provide dropout prevention and recovery services for any school year in which the District meets the following criteria:

 - The District’s graduation rate is lower than the statewide graduation rate; and